Welcome parade (torture): Brazil

 In Brazil, the welcome parade was called corredor polonês (Polish corridor) in allusion to the Polish tradition.

-Twenty-first century

 Egypt

-During the late twentieth and early twenty-first centuries, torture was common in Egyptian police stations, with 701 incidents of torture recorded by the Egyptian Organization for Human Rights between 1985 and 2011, among which 204 prisoners died from torture and mistreatment.
+During the late twentieth and early twenty-first centuries, torture is common in Egyptian police stations, with 701 incidents of torture recorded by the Egyptian Organization for Human Rights between 1985 and 2011, among which 204 prisoners died from torture and mistreatment.